autoplot/documentation/javadoc/org/autoplot/idlsupport/APDataSet.md

+# org.autoplot.idlsupport.APDataSet

-# org.autoplot.idlsupport.APDataSetExtension to QDataSetBridge, which supports reading in data from Autoplot URIs.
+Extension to QDataSetBridge, which supports reading in data from Autoplot URIs.

-APDataSet( )
+# APDataSet( )
 1.4.1 clean up Das2Server source so that monitor is only called once.

 ***